Dasavanth-Alapati/KisanKiosk/README.md

 # KisanKiosk
-A Small farmer forum web app using AngularJS,Django and mySQL.
+A Small farmer forum web app using AngularJS, Django and mySQL.